cprieststephens/virtual-pet/README.md

 - The second way is to return `*objectName*.haveBaby(*"childPetName"*);` e.g `pet.haveBaby("Billy");`.
 Again, you should see the new pet in its parent's `children` array.
 - To exit the Node REPL use `ctrl` + `d`.

-Author: Camilla Priest-Stephens with guidance from Command Shift.

-This project was refactored following a code review by Command Shift tutor Perry Baran.